influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/configuration.md

 ### registration-enabled = false

-Set to `true` to enable registration with the InfluxEnterprise web console.
+This setting is not intended for use in the data node configuration file.
-Setting `registration-enabled` to `true` in the data node configuration file is **not** required when installing the cluster and web console.
+It will be removed in future versions.

 Environment variable: `INFLUXDB_ENTERPRISE_REGISTRATION_ENABLED`

 ### registration-server-url = "http://IP_or_hostname:3000"

-The full URL of the server that runs the InfluxEnterprise Web Console, including the protocol, hostname or IP address, and port.
+This setting is not intended for use in the data node configuration file.
-This setting is **not** required when installing the cluster and web console.
+It will be removed in future versions.

 Environment variable: `INFLUXDB_ENTERPRISE_REGISTRATION_SERVER_URL`